colab-coop/bylaws/ARTICLE-7.markdown

 ### Section 7.3  Allocations and Distributions of Profits and Losses

-(a) Any Surplus shall be credited 50% to Member Accounts
+(a) Any Surplus shall be credited to Member Accounts.
-    and 50% to the Collective Account.

 (b) Any Profit shall be credited to the Collective Account.